 Sexually Transmitted Infections (STIs)

-Sexually transmitted infections (STIs) are passed from person to person through sex, including vaginal, anal or oral sex.
+Sexually transmitted infections (STIs) are passed from person to person through sex, including oral, anal or vaginal sex and, in some cases, through skin-to-skin contact.
 STIs are sometimes called sexually transmitted diseases (STDs).

 Many people with an STI have no signs or symptoms.
 You can feel healthy and not know that you have an STI.
 The only way to know if you have an STI is to get tested.